Boca Raton Army Air Field: Eastern Technical Training Command

 The main mission, however, of Boca Raton AAF was the training of Air Force personnel in the use of radar.
 The 3501st BU provided instruction courses for airborne radar operators, mechanics, and electronic officers.
 Aviation cadets sometimes spent up to 20 hours per day on academic and military training.
 Classes included engineering, aerodynamics, and communications.
 After finishing their education at Yale University, these cadets were commissioned officers.
-It is important to remember that during World War II, radar technology was classified Top Secret.
+During World War II, radar technology was classified Top Secret.
 Personnel selected to attend the Radar School were highly qualified and rigorously selected, as well as having to pass a rigorous background investigation.

 These courses meant an ever-increasing need for flight training and for aircraft.
 The heavy volume of maritime traffic in the Atlantic provided ample opportunity for practice in radar applications.
 The airfield operated 24 hours a day with B-17 Flying Fortresses, B-24 Liberators, B-25 Mitchells, and B-26 Marauders supplied by Third Air Force constantly flying.
 Radar-bombing runs were frequently made on the Avon Park Bombing Range.
 In addition to teaching the operators, Boca Raton AF was responsible for installing Radar in aircraft and for training pilots in the use of the equipment.
 Training for B-29 Superfortress crews from MacDill Field using Radar also took place here during the last year of the war.

 Life at the Boca Raton base was almost completely self-contained.
 In fact, the citizens of Boca Raton soon came to be dependent upon the base's recreational, entertainment, and medical facilities.
 The Army Air Forces also took over the luxurious oceanfront Boca Raton Club to house trainees and officers from the radar training school.
 Residents reported conditions were anything but elegant, however.
 The expensive furnishings had been replaced by standard army bunks housing eight to a room, the swimming pool was boarded over, poor water pressure made bathing difficult, and a rigorous schedule allowed no excuses.
 When the club became too crowded, the grounds, including the golf course, turned into a tent camp.